paris-saclay-cds/ramp-board/doc/contribute.rst

    and `.. include::` this new file in `doc/whats_new.rst
    <https://github.com/paris-saclay-cds/ramp-board/blob/master/doc/whats_new.rst>`_.

-Note that the steps from 4 to 7 should be performed while in the release branch, e.g. branch `0.5.X`.
+Note that the steps 4, 5 and 7 should be performed while in the release branch, e.g. branch `0.5.X`.

 Patch/bug fix release process